levbszabo/levbszabo.github.io/fx-trading-system.md

 ### Executive Summary

 I developed a sophisticated FX trading system that combines deterministic state-space neural networks with confidence-gated signal generation to achieve **Sharpe ratios exceeding 2.0** on in-sample data and **1.75 out-of-sample**.
-The system processes hourly FX data across 7 major currency pairs through a Dreamer-style world model to predict multi-horizon returns, then uses statistical confidence gating and advanced portfolio construction to generate consistent alpha.
+The system processes hourly FX data across 7 major currency pairs through a world model to predict multi-horizon returns, then uses statistical confidence gating and advanced portfolio construction to generate consistent alpha.

-### Key Innovation: Confidence-Weighted Signal Generation

 The core breakthrough is using **distributional forecasts** rather than point estimates.
 For each currency pair and time horizon (24h, 168h), the model predicts not just expected returns (μ) but also uncertainty (σ), allowing us to compute confidence scores: